The new car brands coming to the UK this year

 Onvo was only founded in 2024 but is already pitching itself as a Tesla and Polestar rival.

-The L60 will be the first car to hit the UK.
-Onvo describes it as the most aerodynamically efficient SUV on the market.
 It will likely be available with three BYD-supplied battery packs, the largest of which will offer a 620-mile range, according to China’s generous CLTC test cycle.

 Yangwang